Authors: Ricardo Soares de Oliveira and Rebecca Engebretsen

-Angola’s financial sector has played a key role in facilitating the connection between the domestic economy and international markets with the bulk of the banking sector focussing on short-term operations connected to trade.
+Angola’s financial sector has played a key role in facilitating the connection between the domestic economy and international markets, with the bulk of the banking sector focusing on short-term operations connected to trade.
 After years of rapid growth, with the reduction in trade following the fall in oil prices, the financial sector was threatened by regulatory measures that cut its ties to the global financial system.

 Basel implementation to date

 Angolan authorities’ engagement with the Basel Standards started with the implementation of Basel I in 1991.
 In 2011, Angola was assessed as compliant, or largely compliant, with only 8 out of the 25 Basel Core Principles.
 Significant gaps were identified especially in terms of risk assessment, consolidated supervision and enforcement.
 When international signalling became an urgent priority for Angolan actors from 2009, Angola moved ahead with the adoption of Basel II and 41 new regulations were drafted between 2014 and 2016.
 However, enforcement remains highly varied across the financial sector.